MicrosoftDocs/PlayReady/Docs/Packaging/content-encryption.md

 ---

-# PlayReady Content Encryption Overview
+# PlayReady Content Encryption

-This topic provides an overview of the encryption mechanisms and file format concepts used to protect content in the PlayReady ecosystem.
+This topic provides an overview of the encryption algorithms used to protect content in the PlayReady ecosystem.

 > [!NOTE]
 > See [Glossary](glossary-and-abbreviations.md) for encryption terms and definitions.